 Deadline: April 6th

-The American Fire Sprinkler Association (AFSA) offers 10 annual scholarships for $2,000 each to graduating high school seniors who are U.S. citizens or legal residents and planning to enroll full-time at an accredited college this fall.
+The American Fire Sprinkler Association (AFSA) offers 10 annual $2,000 no essay scholarships for high school seniors who are U.S. citizens or legal residents and planning to enroll full-time at an accredited college this fall.
 Rather than write one, students read the short “Fire Sprinkler Essay” and take a 10-question, multiple-choice quiz.
 The number of questions participants answer correctly equals the number of times their name is entered for the drawing.

 AFSA High School Scholarships